 3. Factory Reset

-- The device is experiencing persistent issues that are not resolved by other methods.
+The device has persistent issues that remain unresolved by other means.

-- You need to prepare the device for resale or transfer it to another user.
+You want to prepare it for resale or transfer to another user.

-Issue: The Huawei P10 may fail to boot up, leaving the device stuck on the startup screen or not turning on at all.
+Problem: The Huawei P10 may completely refuse to boot, get stuck, or not turn on at all.

 Possible Causes:

-- Battery Issues: The battery might be completely drained or faulty.
+Battery Issues: The battery may be totally flat or simply faulty.

-- Hardware Malfunctions: Physical damage or internal hardware issues can affect booting.
+Hardware Malfunctions: Damage to or internal hardware issues can also prevent booting.

 Troubleshooting Steps: